CityHallin/public/projects/iot_button/README.md

 ```

 11. Once your IoT button is set up, when we press that button, we need it to trigger some sort of action.
 For this project, we will create an Azure Function App that will perform a simple demonstration task of creating an Azure User-Managed Identity.
 Use the commands below to:
     - Create a new Azure Storage Account.
-The name needs to be globally unique so for this example I will name it **cityhalliniotsa**.
-Make sure you add the name you chose to the code below.
     - Create an Azure Function App that will use the Storage Account.
-The name needs to be globally unique so for this example I will name it **cityhallinfa**.
-Make sure you add the name you chose to the code below.
     - Setup a System-Managed Identity on the Azure Function App and assign it the Contributor role on the Azure Resource Group we created.
-This will be needed so it create other resources in the Resource Group.
+This will be needed so the Function App can create other resources in your Resource Group.
-    - **Make sure to use your names for your Azure IoT Hub and Resource Group.**

 ```
 #Create Storage Account
 New-AzStorageAccount `
-    -Name "cityhalliniotsa" `
+    -Name $stortageAccountName `
-    -ResourceGroupName "iot" `
+    -ResourceGroupName $resourceGroupName `
-    -Location "southcentralus" `
+    -Location $region `
     -SkuName Standard_LRS

 #Create Azure Function App
 New-AzFunctionApp `
-    -Name "cityhallinfa" `
+    -Name $functionAppName `
-    -ResourceGroupName "iot" `
+    -ResourceGroupName $resourceGroupName `
-    -Location "southcentralus" `
+    -Location $region `
-    -StorageAccountName "cityhalliniotsa" `
+    -StorageAccountName $stortageAccountName `
     -Runtime PowerShell

 #Enable Managed ID on Function App
 Update-AzFunctionApp `
-    -Name "cityhallinfa" `
+    -Name $functionAppName `
-    -ResourceGroupName "iot" `
+    -ResourceGroupName $resourceGroupName `
     -IdentityType SystemAssigned `
     -Force

 #Get IoT Hub Information
 $iotHubInfo = Get-AzIotHub
 $iotHubKey = Get-AzIotHubKey `
-    -ResourceGroupName "iot" `
+    -ResourceGroupName $resourceGroupName `
-    -Name "cityhalliniot" `
+    -Name $iotHubName `
     -KeyName "iothubowner"

 #Create app setting for IoT Hub Connection in Function App
 Update-AzFunctionAppSetting `
-    -Name "cityhallinfa" `
+    -Name $functionAppName `
-    -ResourceGroupName "iot" `
+    -ResourceGroupName $resourceGroupName `
     -AppSetting @{"iot_hub_connection" = "Endpoint=$($iotHubInfo.Properties.EventHubEndpoints.Values.Endpoint)/;SharedAccessKeyName=$($iotHubKey.KeyName);SharedAccessKey=$($iotHubKey.PrimaryKey);EntityPath=$($iotHubInfo.Properties.EventHubEndpoints.Values.Path)"}

 #Add Function App Managed ID to Contributor
 #role on Resource Group
-$functionAppResource = Get-AzResource -Name "cityhallinfa" -ResourceGroupName "iot" -ResourceType "Microsoft.Web/sites" New-AzRoleAssignment `
+$functionAppResource = Get-AzResource -Name $functionAppName -ResourceGroupName $resourceGroupName -ResourceType "Microsoft.Web/sites"
+New-AzRoleAssignment `
     -ObjectId $($functionAppResource.Identity.PrincipalId) `
     -RoleDefinitionName Contributor `
-    -ResourceGroupName "iot"
+    -ResourceGroupName $resourceGroupName
 ```

 12. Run the following commands which will auto-create a new function project folder with supporting files, navigate inside that project folder, and create the needed PowerShell function files.